Yolinux.com Tutorial

 Using NIS for Apache Authentication:

-This method authenticates using Apache 2.0 on Linux (RHEL4, CentOS4, FC3) and an NIS server.
+This method authenticates using Apache on Linux and an NIS server.
 The advantage of using NIS, is the comonality of computer system accounts and web site logins.
 This configuration requires that the system the Apache web server is running on, must be using NIS authentication for system logins.

 This requires a NIS server.
 See the YoLinux.com NIS configuration tutorial.